 NEALS Committees

-Looking to Become More Active in NEALS?
-Join a NEALS Committee
+Looking to become more active in NEALS?
+Join a NEALS Committee!

 Chairs: Jourdan Milliard (email hidden; JavaScript is required), Julia Yasek (email hidden; JavaScript is required) and Gabriela Lopes (email hidden; JavaScript is required)

-The mission of the APP subcommittee is to foster an environment of learning and growth for APPs serving as clinicians and investigators at the forefront of ALS Care and Research, while evaluating and developing guidelines to improve the care of people with ALS (pALS).
+The mission of the APP committee is to foster an environment of learning and growth for APPs serving as clinicians and investigators at the forefront of ALS Care and Research, while evaluating and developing guidelines to improve the care of people with ALS (pALS).

 Chair: Alex Sherman (email hidden; JavaScript is required)